WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### How many rounds should I CoinJoin?

-There is no simple answer for this.
+There is no simple answer for this, it depends on your individual threat model.
 If you want more anonymity you should CoinJoin multiple times.
+More rounds of CoinJoin is better for your privacy, but more expensive.
 :::

 :::details